African payments company Flutterwave raises $170M, now valued at over $1B – TechCrunch

 Aptly said, but as the company continues to grow, questions around profitability and exit will become more frequent.

-Paystack, another Nigerian payments company that is often compared to Flutterwave got acquired by Stripe for more than $200 million last year.
+Paystack, another Nigerian payments company that is often compared to Flutterwave, got acquired by Stripe for more than $200 million last year.
 At the time, there were also rumours of Flutterwave taking the same route, but this Series C raise suggests that the company is not looking to exit at the moment.
 However, if the YC-backed company indeed does, it might be through an IPO.

 “Like every other startup, we’re thinking about ways to create exit tools for our investors.
 So, a listing is very much in our plans, but for now, we’re focused on giving the best value to our customers,” Agboola said.